hnfong/public-crap/bookmarks/computer-related.md

 - https://en.wikipedia.org/wiki/HyperLogLog HyperLogLog is an algorithm for the count-distinct problem, approximating the number of distinct elements in a multiset.
 - https://sigpipe.macromates.com/2020/macos-catalina-slow-by-design/ executable checksums sent for checking
 - https://support.google.com/faqs/answer/7625886 - Retpoline
+- https://en.wikipedia.org/wiki/Flajolet%E2%80%93Martin_algorithm - The Flajolet–Martin algorithm is an algorithm for approximating the number of distinct elements in a stream with a single pass and space-consumption logarithmic in the maximal number of possible distinct elements in the stream (the count-distinct problem).

 ## Open Source Tools